Peru Community Service Program

 Impactful Service and adventure in Peru!

-Really get to know the beauty and wonder of Peru over the next few weeks!
-You will delve into its vast ecological landscape, historical marvels, and vibrant local culture, as you do hands-on community service work.
-From living with local families to seeing the jaw-dropping Machu Picchu, this program is truly epic!
+Immerse yourself in the beauty and wonder of Peru!
+You will delve into its vast ecological landscape, historical marvels, and vibrant local culture as you do hands-on community service work.
+From living with local families, to seeing the jaw-dropping Machu Picchu, this program is truly epic!

 The group flies together into Lima, and then heads to Cusco for orientation.
-We settle into our B&B for introductory activities, including a team scavenger hunt, that gets the group speaking Spanish and working together.
-We learn some local expressions, work our bargaining skills at a bustling artisan market, and get acquainted to the life and culture of Peru, while also getting to know one another.
+We settle into our B&B for introductory activities, including a team scavenger hunt that gets the group speaking Spanish and working together.
+We learn some local expressions, work our bargaining skills at a bustling artisan market, and get acquainted with the life and culture of Peru, while also getting to know one another.

 Throughout this week, our group will take part in conservation and research projects.
 We get involved in diverse projects like mammal tracking the Jaguar, Puma, Tapir and Peccary!
-We set cameras and footprint traps, set fruit-bated butterflies traps in different areas of the rain forest, and monitor the clay lick where, among others, the Blue headed Macaw are observed and studied.
-We will go out for hikes using various surveying techniques for recording data, as well as sound surveys at nigh.
-We will also experience multiple forest types, as we discover various exotic wildlife.
+We use cameras and set footprint traps and fruit-bated butterfly traps in different areas of the rainforest.
+We also monitor the clay lick where Blue headed Macaws are observed and studied, among other interesting birds.
+We will go out for hikes using various surveying techniques for recording data, as well as sound surveys at night.
+We will also experience multiple forest types as we discover exotic wildlife.

-These community based projects will teach us about subsistence farming and reforestation, we will assist local community members in implementing bio-gardens, while learning about the crops and sustainable agricultural techniques.
+These community based projects will teach us about subsistence farming and reforestation.
+We will assist local community members in implementing bio-gardens, while learning about crops and sustainable agricultural techniques.

-We leave Manu and settle in our hotel in Urubamba, in the beautiful Sacred Valley of the Incas.
+We leave Manu and settle in our hotel in Urubamba in the beautiful Sacred Valley of the Incas.
 We will discover the ancient town of Ollantaytambo and learn more about the role of Inca culture in Peru.
-We will also visit the local artisan market in Pisac, allowing us to practice our Spanish while getting some unforgettable Peruvian souvenirs.
-Not to mention we visit an alpaca farm!
+We will also visit the local artisan market in Pisac, allowing us to practice our Spanish while getting some awesome Peruvian souvenirs.
+Not to mention- we will visit an alpaca farm!
 We also take this time to prepare for our homestay experience through language lessons and role-playing.

 Please see The Homestay Experience for more information on how we select our homestay communities and families!

-This wouldn’t be an Epic trip to Peru Without a stop in Machu Picchu!
-We hop on a train at the small, scenic town of Aguas Calientes.
+This wouldn’t be an ‘Epic’ trip to Peru without a stop in Machu Picchu!
+We hop on a train from Ollantaytambo to the small, scenic town of Aguas Calientes.
 Accompanied by a local guide, we rise early to behold the majestic lost city of the Incas.
 Nestled high in the mysterious Andes, Machu Picchu is a phenomenal and dramatic way to highlight this adventure of a lifetime in Peru!

-We spend our final days in Peru in the city of Cusco, as we souvenir shop and explore important cultural highlights in Cusco.
+We spend our final days in Peru in the city of Cusco, as we shop and explore important cultural highlights of the city.
 We share a final group dinner in the Plaza de Armas, overlooking the beauty of Cusco at night.
 We all fly back to Lima.

-Global Works arranges a chaperoned group flight from TBD for this program.
+The Global Works chaperoned Group Flight departs from Miami(MIA) for this program.
 Airfare is not included in the tuition.
-When flights become available, please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.
+Please visit the Group Flight Portal to book your flight after enrollment and Flight & Travel Arrangements for more information about travel days.

 Participants may be subject to additional expenses related to entry requirements to your destination and/or re-entry to your home country.
 Global Works does not cover these expenses.
 Additional costs may include, but are not limited to, COVID tests, insurance, or other.
 See our Covid-19 FAQ’s for more information.
 The most up to date requirements can be found via links on your login page on the Flight and Travel Day Instruction form after enrollment.